 Enrique scrambled throughout the round to make up for several bad, if not uncustomary, drives.
 Evidently, Enrique had enough game to mask his mistakes and still score well.
 Manny fought head-on with Enrique after the turn and would have challenged for the top spot had he shaken off his rust (he had just arrived from overseas two days prior) quicker in the front nine.

 The par 71 Poppy Hills course still had many hard greens even two years after its extensive renovation in 2014.
 The yet-to-stabilize greens caused many good approach shots to roll off the putting surface and into the rough in some cases.
 Greens were not only fast but had difficult pin positions that would have challenged even professional golfers.
-Three putts was usual for those who had difficulty judging the green speed and subtle breaks.
-Otherwise, the course was in excellent but demanding condition.
-The 15 golfers who participated in the tournament teed-off under summer-like weather which was a pleasant departure from the damp fog that sometimes hovers the Monterey peninsula.
+Unfortunately, three putts was common for those who had difficulty judging the green speed and subtle breaks.
+Otherwise, the course was in excellent condition.
+The 15 golfers who participated in the tournament teed-off under summer-like weather which was a pleasant departure from the damp fog that sometimes hovers around the Monterey peninsula.

 Doubleclick on the picture for a larger version!
 L-R: Closest-to-the-pin winner James Higgins, 3rd placer Mandy Rosales, winner Enrique Olives and Manny Noguera pose for a souvenir photo at the clubhouse at the end of the Sunday tournament.